Régis Coulbault

 Régis Coulbault (born 17 August 1972) is a French retired footballer who mostly played as a defender.
-He notably played in Ligue 1 for S.C.Toulon before a spell in England with Southend United.
+He notably played in Ligue 1 for Toulon before a spell in England with Southend United.
 He went on to play in Championnat National 2 with Hyères FC and in Non-League with F.C.
 Saint-Cyr.
 He retired in 2003 and now works as a manager at Regional' Golf.